-This law amended the GTL, including a new article '25 bis' which obligates the concessionaries of the public telephone services and the providers of complementary services connected to the public switched telephone network, to implement the number portability system and to comply with the regulations to be issued for the correct operation of the system.
-This law further establishes that the technical implementation of the number portability shall be performed by a centralised and unique database, administrated by a Portability Management Body (PMB), entity in charge of providing the inquiries mechanisms for the consultation and administration of the database in a non-discriminatory and efficient way and in such a manner that the operation cost of the number portability system are kept to the minimum.
+This law amended the GTL, including a new article 25bis, which obligates the concessionaries of the public telephone services and the providers of complementary services connected to the public switched telephone network to implement the number portability system and to comply with the regulations to be issued for the correct operation of the system.
+This law further establishes that the technical implementation of the number portability shall be performed by a centralised and unique database, administrated by a portability management body (PMB), an entity in charge of providing the inquiry mechanisms for the consultation and administration of the database in a non-discriminatory and efficient way and in such a manner that the operational costs of the number portability system are kept to a minimum.

-The financing of the number portability system, has been defined by a special regulation based on a mixed and proportional system which considers the following sources:
+The financing of the number portability system has been defined by a special regulation based on a mixed and proportional system that considers the following sources:

-- the necessary investment costs to provide services related with the number portability operation will be financed by the contributions that the public telephone service concessionaries and those concessionaires of the same type shall make according to their participation in the numbering assigned at national level; and - the operating costs will be financed based on the portability transactions performed by the subscribers and users.
+- the necessary investment costs to provide services related with the number portability operation will be financed by the contributions that the public telephone service concessionaries and those concessionaires of the same type shall make according to their participation in the numbering assigned at national level; - the operating costs will be financed based on the portability transactions performed by the subscribers and users.

-The law sets forth that those actions which prevent or make difficult the operation or the legitimate exercise of the rights that arise from the number portability incurred by the concessionaires of the public telephone service, by those concessionaries of the same type or by the Portability Management Body shall be punished according to the VII title of the GTL.
+The law sets forth that those actions which prevent or make difficult the operation or the legitimate exercise of the rights that arise from the number portability incurred by the concessionaires of the public telephone service, by those concessionaries of the same type or by the portability management body shall be punished according to title VII of the GTL.